Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-authenticating-users-from-an-api.md

 }
 ```

-As you can see we are loading our `authService` and subscribe to the user object.
+As you can see, we are loading our `authService` and subscribing to the user object.
 So once the user object changes, this function will update the currentUser object in this component.

-Then in our `HTML` we simply return the user object.
+Then in our `HTML`, we return the user object.

 ```html
 <p>home works!</p>